Bryan v. MacPherson: Legal criticism and praise

 The Volokh Conspiracy Blog's writeup is overall critical of the decision, with the argument broken down into five main points.
-Orin S. Kerr, the writer, said he was surprised of the opinions focus on the perspective of the driver rather than the police officer.
-The blog describes that while the flow makes for an “engaging” read from a literary perspective, this manner of describing the case makes it ambiguous to determine the legality from how the facts appeared to the officer on the scene.
-Next, Kerr writes how the ruling on tasers is based on a limited summary judgment record, arguing that the case uses very specific facts to draw “a general Fourth Amendment rule that going forward regulates the use of tasers.”
+Orin S. Kerr, the writer, said he was surprised at the opinion's focus on the perspective of the driver rather than the police officer.
+The blog describes that while the flow makes for an "engaging" read from a literary perspective, this manner of describing the case makes it ambiguous to determine the legality from how the facts appeared to the officer on the scene.
+Next, Kerr writes how the ruling on tasers is based on a limited summary judgment record, arguing that the case uses very specific facts to draw "a general Fourth Amendment rule that going forward regulates the use of tasers."
 The third criticism Kerr makes of the case is how the court dealt with whether Bryan was posing a threat to the officer.
 As Kerr writes, the facts make it seem as though Bryan did indeed pose a threat, which is somewhat made light of by the court.
 The fourth point Kerr makes is that the case overly focuses on the minor nature of the traffic violation that led to the traffic stop.
 Kerr argues that instead, more focus should be put on the threat the man posed to the officer, rather than what led to the situation.
-Finally, Kerr describes how the qualified immunity analysis was “fairly sparse,” stating that such a standard is extremely hard to gauge and overly general to use to interpret the case.
+Finally, Kerr describes how the qualified immunity analysis was "fairly sparse," stating that such a standard is extremely hard to gauge and overly general to use to interpret the case.

-An article in the Bay Area The Informant, calls the decision “landmark,” and is intrigued to see how it will affect future police training.
+An article in the Bay Area The Informant, calls the decision "landmark," and is intrigued to see how it will affect future police training.
 The California Appellate Report, a blog written by University of San Diego School of Law Professor Shaun Martin, seems to poke fun at Judge Wardlaw's writing style, describing how she writes the decision "like a novel."
 He saves special compliments for her use of "California Sunday" as a description in her decision.